kdhasi/capsnets_cifar10/README.md

 The plots provide insight onto the clustering of the capsules as we see more discrete clusters formed with high-resolution images compared to the low-resolution counterparts.

 ## Credit
 The base capsule network model follows the implementation here: <a href="https://github.com/XifengGuo/CapsNet-Keras" target="_blank">link</a>.
-I credit the contributors of this repository.

 ## t-SNE Diagrams for High-Resolution (32x32) vs Low-Resolution (8x8) CIFAR-10 Images